AlenaKizenko/pia3_amphipod_opsins/PIA3/README.md

 **4.**
 `Snakemake` is also required for pipeline running.
 There are two options; use whichever works for you:

-Install conda environment named smk from the `smk.yml` file
+Install conda environment named *smk* from the `smk.yml` file.

 ```commandline
 conda env create -n smk --file smk.yml
 ```
+Please be patient, if solving environment takes some time.

+Activate *smk* conda environment.
 ```commandline
 conda activate smk
 ```

-Please be patient, if solving environment takes some time.

 ### Testing

-We recommend that you test your PIA3 installation
+We recommend that you test your PIA3 installation.

-**1.** Run PIA3 on test data
+**1.** Run PIA3 on test data.

 ```commandline
 cd PIA3